Stepan98/evm-functions-template/README.md

 - **How do I limit the number of addresses that can call my Switchboard Function?**

   You can limit the number of addresses that can use your Switchboard Function by using the [@switchboard-xyz/evm.js](https://github.com/switchboard-xyz/evm-sdk) npm package.
-An easy way to do this is to modify one of the scripts in any of the example dirs [here](./ts/01_scheduled_randomness/SwitchboardReceiver/scripts).
+An easy way to do this is to modify one of the scripts in any of the [example dirs](./ts/01_scheduled_randomness/SwitchboardReceiver/scripts).

   ```typescript
   const tx = await switchboardProgram.sb.setFunctionConfig(